Vera Brittain: Life and work

+Posthumous tributes and evocations

-She was portrayed by Cheryl Campbell in the 1979 BBC2 television adaptation of Testament of Youth.
+Brittain was portrayed by Cheryl Campbell in the 1979 BBC2 television adaptation of Testament of Youth.

-Songwriter and fellow Anglican Pacifist Fellowship member Sue Gilmurray wrote a song in Brittain's memory, titled "Vera".
+Songwriter and fellow Anglican Pacifist Fellowship member Sue Gilmurray wrote a song in Brittain's memory, titled Vera.

+In 1996, The Great War and the Shaping of the 20th Century documentary series aired on the U.S. television network PBS.
+It chronicles World War I over eight episodes.
+Brittain's writings and experiences are covered in Episode 3, "Total War".

 In 1998, Brittain's First World War letters were edited by Alan Bishop and Mark Bostridge and published under the title Letters from a Lost Generation.
-They were also adapted by Bostridge for a Radio Four series starring Amanda Root and Rupert Graves.
+They were also adapted by Bostridge for a BBC Radio 4 series starring Amanda Root and Rupert Graves.

-Because You Died, a new selection of Brittain's First World War poetry and prose, edited by Mark Bostridge, was published by Virago in 2008 to commemorate the ninetieth anniversary of the Armistice.
+Because You Died, a new selection of Brittain's First World War poetry and prose, edited by Mark Bostridge, was published by Virago in 2008 to commemorate the 90th anniversary of the Armistice.

-On 9 November 2008, BBC One broadcast an hour-length documentary on Brittain as part of its Remembrance Day programmes hosted by Jo Brand titled A Woman in Love and War: Vera Brittain, where she was portrayed by Katherine Manners.
+On 9 November 2008, BBC One broadcast an hour-length television documentary on Brittain as part of its Remembrance Day programmes hosted by Jo Brand, entitled A Woman in Love and War: Vera Brittain, where she was portrayed by Katherine Manners.

-In February 2009, it was reported that BBC Films was to adapt Brittain's memoir, Testament of Youth, into a feature film.
+In February 2009, it was reported that BBC Films was to adapt Brittain's memoir Testament of Youth into a feature film.
 Irish actress Saoirse Ronan was cast to play Brittain at first.
 However, in December 2013, it was announced that Swedish actress Alicia Vikander would be playing Brittain in the film, which was released at the end of 2014 as part of the First World War commemorations.
 The film also starred Kit Harington, Colin Morgan, Taron Egerton, Alexandra Roach, Dominic West, Emily Watson, Joanna Scanlan, Hayley Atwell, Jonathan Bailey and Anna Chancellor.
-David Heyman, producer of the Harry Potter films, and Rosie Alison were the producers.
+David Heyman (producer of the Harry Potter films) and Rosie Alison were the producers.

-On 9 November 2018, a Wall Street Journal opinion commentary by Aaron Schnoor honoured the poetry of the First World War, including Brittain's poem "Perhaps".
+On 9 November 2018, a Wall Street Journal opinion commentary by Aaron Schnoor honoured the poetry of the First World War, including Brittain's poem Perhaps.

+On 7 July 2023, the Buxton Festival staged the first of a run of performances of The Land of Might-Have-Been, a musical show drawing on existing songs by Ivor Novello, presenting a fictionalised version of Brittain's life in 1914 and 1915, and exploring her relationships with Roland, Edward, her brother's (fictional) gay lover Bobbie Jones, and the impact the war had on them.

-Plaques marking Brittain's former homes can be seen at 9 Sidmouth Avenue, Newcastle-under-Lyme; 151 Park Road, Buxton; Doughty Street, Bloomsbury; and 117 Wymering Mansions, Maida Vale, west London.
+Plaques marking Brittain's former homes can be seen at 9, Sidmouth Avenue, Newcastle-under-Lyme; 151 Park Road, Buxton; Doughty Street, Bloomsbury; and 117, Wymering Mansions, Maida Vale, west London.
 There is also a plaque in the Buxton Pavilion Gardens, commemorating Brittain's residence in the town, though the dates shown on the plaque for her time there are incorrect.